October 17, 2014 by

 Please pray for safety as the team travels to and from Seoul, for the church conference and English camp which will be take place from June 5–7, and for encouraging and fruitful times with church members at Lord’s Grace Church.

-If you’d like to support gospel work like this, considering giving to our Mission Fund and designating your gift for South Korea.
+If you’d like to support gospel work like this, consider giving to our Mission Fund and designating your gift for South Korea.

 + original header photo from Flickr user Emmanuel DYAN.

 One of our member churches, Iglesia Cristiana Gracia Soberana in Juarez, Mexico, is hosting a pastors conference May 29–31 called Faithful to His Call.
 Message topics will include the centrality of the gospel in ministry, the centrality of the church in God's purposes, and faithfulness in preaching in ministry.

 Sugel Michelén, who pastors Iglesia Biblica del Señor Jesucristo in the Dominican Republic and serves on the council of The Gospel Coalition, will be the guest speaker for the event.
 Carlos Contreras, the senior pastor of Iglesia Cristiana Gracia Soberana, will also be speaking.
 There will also be a pre-conference Expository Preaching Workshop hosted by the Charles Simeon Trust.

 Pastors from different cities in Mexico are attending, as well as pastors from several Southwest U.S. cities, Central America, and the Canary Islands.
 There will also be a live stream provided so that even more people can benefit from the conference.